olivierdalang/SPCgeonode/README.md

 Geonode is installed as a "geonode django project" (under `django`).
 This allows easy customization/extension as it is a regular django application.

-An example customization app (`customization_sample`) and an offline openstreetmap base layer app (`offline_osm`) are installed by default.

-The django project is rebuilt (install requirements, makemigrations, collectstatic) at launch, and then served using uwsgi.
+The django project is initialised (install requirements, migrate, collectstatic and fixtures) at launch, and then served using uwsgi.

 ### Nginx